FAForever/wiki-pages/faf-version-guidelines.md

 1. Once all changes are final, remove the `Editor Map Version` from the FAF maps path.
 2. Copy the `Master Map Version` to the FAF maps path.
 3. Test the created `Master Map Version` thoroughly to ensure:
+   - That the map is working like intended.
    - That all map-related `issues` have been resolved (see [1.1](#sec-1-1)) and no new `issues` have been introduced.
      - Open the `Moho Log` by pressing `F9` and check for any additional issues.
    - That all `FAF version`-related requirements have been met (see [3](#sec-3)).
    - That structures can be built on every `resource marker`.
-   - That `AI Markers` are working as intended.
+   - That `AI Markers` are working.
 4. If necessary, make changes based on testing results and restart the process from step 1.